fair-data-collective/excel2rdf-site/docs/AutomaticWorkflow.md

 # Automatic Workflow
 Here we describe how you can automatize the workflow described in [Manual Workflow](../ManualWorkflow) page.

-We advise you to read this page and afterwards fork and update the following Github repository in accordance to your vocabulary:
+We advise you to read this page and afterwards fork and update the following Github repository in accordance to your project needs:

 https://github.com/fair-data-collective/excel2rdf-template